thovo/thovo.github.io/index.md

         <div class="cd-timeline-content">
           <h2>Senior Developer at Leo Burnett Vietnam</h2>
-          <p>I worked closely with Marketing team to build our own campaign, maintained and improved the client's website and did a lot of cool stuff.</p>
+          <p>My reponsibility was coporated closely with Marketing team to build our own campaign, maintained and improved the client's website and did a lot of cool stuff like building a 777 Casino Slot Machine simulator and etc...</p>
           <!-- <a href="#0" class="cd-read-more">Read more</a> -->
           <span class="cd-date">Apr 2014 - Aug 2014</span>
         </div>